 Single-Sided Flex Circuits

 Single-sided flex circuits are the most common design.
 They are composed of a single conductive layer on a flexible dielectric.
 Although they are usually coated with a protective layer, they can be used without any coating.
-Board components are placed on only one side of single-sided flex circuits.
+Flexible printed circuit board components are placed on only one side of single-sided flex circuits.

 Single-sided flex circuits are the most popular when it comes to flexible circuits.
 This is mainly because a single-sider configuration is a most effective and least expensive variant for dynamic flex applications.